skeggse/node-discover/README.md

 Compatibility
 =============

 This module uses broadcast and multicast features from node's dgram module.
-Additionally, this module depends on changes to the dgram module in 0.10.
+Additionally, this module depends on changes to the dgram module and the new streams api introduced in 0.10.
 Therefore, this module is compatible with Node `v0.10.0+`.

 Example
 =======